Getting Started with HPC storage systems

 Scratch space is intended to be used for the storage requirements for running jobs.
 In particular, large input or output files should use scratch space during job execution.
 Scratch file systems are world writable.
 Users should create a directory for their use to avoid potential file name conflicts with other users.

 Local scratch space is directly connected to the compute node.
 On the Linux cluster the local scratch file system available to users is /scratch.
 Local scratch file system contents are only available to the local node to which the file system is directly connected.
 Use of the local scratch space must be managed from the user's LSF script (since there is no way to know ahead of time which nodes a job may be assigned) both movement of files to the space and removal of files after execution completes.
 Local scratch space on the cluster is subject to immediate removal of files at the completion of the LSF job.

 Local scratch space is relatively small a few GB to few dozen GB depending on the node and must be carefully managed by the user.
 Except for a few very special cases use of local scratch space should be avoided.

 Like all Linux systems, compute nodes have a world writable /tmp file system.
 This space is essential for the proper operation of the operating system and many applications. /tmp on the compute nodes is very small (~2GB) and should never be used for user file storage.

-Shared Scratch SpaceThe Linux clusters also have shared scratch space.
-These file systems are available via NFS from the login nodes and from all of the compute nodes. /share, /share2, and /share3 are currently available to any user needing scratch space.
+Shared Scratch SpaceThe Linux cluster also has shared scratch space.
+These file systems are network attached to the login nodes and to all of the compute nodes. /share, /share2, and /share3 are currently available to any user needing scratch space.

 Shared scratch file systems are subject to periodic purge and are not backed up.
 A per project quota is enforced on each shared scratch file system.